Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 5. Shopify

-SEO and E-commerce
+SEO and e-commerce

-Shopify provides good SEO tools including customizable page titles, meta descriptions, automatic XML sitemaps, optimized URL structures, built-in blogging, image alt text editing, and 301 redirect management.
-SEO is adequate for most e-commerce stores, though it lacks the granular control available in WordPress.
-Shopify’s e-commerce features are the most comprehensive of any platform: unlimited products on all plans, multiple sal
+Shopify covers the SEO essentials: customizable page titles, meta descriptions, automatic XML sitemaps, clean URL structures, built-in blogging, image alt text, and 301 redirects.
+Fine for most e-commerce stores, but it doesn’t match WordPress’s granular plugin-driven control.
+E-commerce features are the most complete here: unlimited products on all plans, multi-channel selling (online, social, marketplaces, POS), inventory management with alerts, automated shipping rates, tax calculation, discount codes, gift cards, and abandoned cart recovery.

-Need Best Choice
+Need Best choice

 Easiest to use, any site type Wix